-Notices 2002-27 and 2003-3 do not reflect changes made by section 114 of the SECURE
+Notices 2002-27 and 2003-3 do not reflect the RMD change from age 701/2 to age 72.

 Inherited IRAs.
 In the year an IRA participant dies, you, as an IRA trustee or issuer, generally must file a Form 5498 and furnish an annual statement for the decedent and a Form 5498 and an annual statement for each nonspouse beneficiary.
 An IRA holder must be able to identify the source of each IRA he or she holds for purposes of figuring the taxation of a distribution from an IRA.
 Thus, the decedent's name must be shown on the beneficiary's Form 5498 and annual statement.
 For example, you may enter "Brian Willow as beneficiary of Joan Maple" or something similar that signifies that the IRA was once owned by Joan Maple.
-You may abbreviate the word "beneficiary" as, for example, "bene."
+You may abbreviate the word "beneficiary" as, for example, "hene"